MansoorMajeed/archived-esc.sh-hugo/content/blog/2015-11-20-how-to-fix-python-errors-when-installing-modules.md

-+++
+---
-author = "Mansoor A"
+author: Mansoor A
-date = 2015-11-20T13:37:41Z
+date: "2015-11-20T13:37:41Z"
-description = ""
+description: ""
-draft = false
+draft: false
-url = "how-to-fix-python-errors-when-installing-modules"
+title: How to fix python errors when installing modules
-title = "How to fix python errors when installing modules"
+url: how-to-fix-python-errors-when-installing-modules

-+++
+---

 This is a quick article showing how to fix common errors you might face when you install a python module using "pip" or by downloading and running "python setup.py install"